-- The Company's Annual Report on Form 10-K for the year ended December 31, 1997. - 2.
-The Company's Quarterly Report on Form 10-Q for the fiscal quarter ended March 31, 1998. - 3.
-The Company's Current Report on Form 8-K dated May 27, 1998. - 4.
+- 1. The Company's Annual Report on Form 10-K for the year ended December 31, 1997. - The Company's Quarterly Reports on Form 10-Q for the fiscal quarter ended March 31, 1998, for the fiscal quarter ended June 30, 1998, as amended on November 18, 1998, and for the fiscal quarter ended September 30, 1998. - The Company's Current Reports on Form 8-K dated May 27, 1998, October 8, 1998, November 17, 1998, and December 10, 1998. - 4.
 The description of the Company's Common Stock contained in the Company's Registration Statement on Form 8-A filed pursuant to Section 12(b) of the Exchange Act, and declared effective on September 13, 1994 (including any amendment or report filed for the purpose of updating such description).

-All documents subsequently filed by the Company pursuant to Section $13\,(a)$, $13\,(c)$, 14 or $15\,(d)$ of the Exchange Act prior to the filing of a post-effective amendment which indicates that all securities offered hereunder have been sold or which deregisters all securities then remaining unsold shall be deemed to be incorporated by reference in and to be a part of this Prospectus from the date of filing of such documents.
+All documents subsequently filed by the Company pursuant to Section 13(a), 13(c), 14 or 15(d) of the Exchange Act prior to the filing of a post-effective amendment which indicates that all securities offered hereunder have been sold or which registers all securities then remaining unsold shall be deemed to be incorporated by reference in and to be a part of this Prospectus from the date of filing of such documents.
 Any statement contained in a document incorporated or deemed to be incorporated by reference herein shall be deemed to be modified or superseded for purposes of this Prospectus to the extent that a statement contained herein or in the Registration Statement containing this Prospectus or in any other subsequently filed document that also is or is deemed to be incorporated by reference herein modifies or supersedes such statement.
 Any statement so modified or superseded shall not be deemed, except as so modified or superseded, to constitute a part of this Prospectus.